-In the event of academic dishonesty, the following consequences are in place for plagiarism (this includes work submitted using any generative artificial intelligence to plagiarize): 1st Offense: Meeting with the teacher about the importance of original work and citing sources.
-Parent contact.
-Redoing the assignment with guidance and supervision.
-Potential loss of points/credit at teacher/admin discretion.
-Lunch/Recess detention with emphasis on learning from the mistake.
 2nd Offense: Meeting with the teacher and administration about the importance of original work and citing sources.
 Parent contact.
 Redoing the assignment with guidance and supervision.
 Potential full loss of points/credit at teacher/admin discretion.
 After school detention with emphasis on learning from the mistake.
+3rd Offense: Meeting with the teacher, administration, and parents about the importance of original work and citing sources.
+Redoing the assignment with guidance and supervision.
+Potential full loss of points/credit at teacher/admin discretion.
+Consequences may include after school detention and/or suspension from school.